 Heroin, also known as diacetylmorphine, is derived from the opium poppy plant.
-Bayer Pharmaceuticals developed the diacetylmorphine molecule in 1889.
+Bayer Pharmaceuticals developed the diacetylmorphine molecule in 1898 as an antitussive.
 Professionals initially touted morphine as a substitute with less addiction potential.
 Heroin currently has no FDA-approved indications for use.
 Heroin is a Schedule I drug under the Controlled Substances Act of 1970, with no approved medical use in the United States.
 The United Kingdom allows the use of heroin, known under the generic name of diamorphine, for diverse analgesic indications such as postoperative pain, chronic pain, palliative care, and even post caesarean section.

 Heroin's chief place in American healthcare remains problematic.
-As an illicit opiate, people have abused heroin for decades.
+As an illicit opioid, people have abused heroin for decades.
 In the 21st century, the use of heroin has caused a surge in both dependence and overdose deaths.
 Though people in other countries use heroin, in the United States, it has no therapeutic role in managing opioid addiction.

 Heroin is synthetically derived from the morphine alkaloid in opium and is approximately twice as potent as morphine.
 Heroin acts agonistically on central nervous system (CNS) opioid receptors mu, kappa, and delta.
 Mu receptor effects account for both the analgesic effects (Mu1) and the respiratory depression and euphoria (Mu2).
 Activation of Mu2 receptors also cause miosis, reduced gastrointestinal (GI) motility, and physiologic dependence.
 Kappa receptor activation causes some degree of analgesia as well.
 Delta receptors are more involved in spinal analgesia phenomena.